dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 The resulting *adjusted* r-squared score from this is **0.887** which as expected, is slightly lower than the score we got for r-squared on it's own.

 <br>
-### Decision Tree Regularisation <a name="regtree-model-regularisation"></a>
+### Decision Tree Regularization <a name="regtree-model-regularisation"></a>

 Decision Tree's can be prone to over-fitting.
 Without any limits on their splitting, they will end up learning the training data perfectly.
-We would much prefer our model to have a more generalised set of rules, as this will be more robust & reliable when making predictions on new data.
+We would much prefer our model to have a more generalized set of rules, as this will be more robust & reliable when making predictions on new data.

 One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.